cathysnider/cathysnider.github.io/python.md

       ```
  - Create your own

-Variables are typed at time of instantiation.
+Variables are typed at assignment.
 Called 'Duck Typing' -- if it looks like a duck and quacks like a duck it is a duck.
 Clever.
 Variable types can be changed -- just assign a different type value to it.<br />
 ```python
 variableOne = 4; # It's an integer
 print (variableOne + 3) # Returns a 7